declanrjb/dlp-inmate-complaints/README.md

 # Overview
 Initial stages of volunteer data cleaning for the Data Liberation Project's Federal Inmate Complaints dataset.

-To reproduce:
-1) Navigate to start_here.R in the home directory
-2) Run it
-3) See code comments for description of various subscripts

 # Locations
 Found this https://www.corecivic.com/facilities
 Appears to show locations of private prisons that match some of the records in the complaints dataset